If you are planning to be out and about with your dog this summer – here is our handy guide to making sure your dog is happy and healthy:

 - Walk your dog in the early morning or late in the evening when temperatures are cooler so they will be at reduced risk of heatstroke – be particularly careful if your dog is unfit, obese or suffers from breathing difficulties.

 - Tarmac can get very hot in the sun – check it with your hand before letting your dog walk on it so they do not burn their paws on the pavement.
-Try the ‘seven-second test’; if it’s too hot for your hand, it’s too hot for your dog’s paws.
+Try the ‘five-second test’; if it’s too hot for your hand, it’s too hot for your dog’s paws.

 - If you’re planning a day out, check beforehand whether dogs are welcome at the visitor attractions you plan to visit.
 If dogs are not permitted, make sure you arrange for a pet sitter or kennels for your dog when you visit, or choose a dog friendly alternative attraction.